 • While still hot, carefully strain the ghee through the cheesecloth-lined sieve into the pot.

 • Transfer the strained ghee carefully into a clean glass jar and shut tightly.
 Ghee at room temperature looks semi-solid.

 How to select

 • Since ghee doesn't spoil easily, it preserves the original freshness of herbs and foods.

-· Its culinary high points are plenty-the aroma and flavour it imparts and the fact that one needs to use only half as much as other cooking oils.
+• It has many favourable culinary properties too, such as the aroma and flavour it imparts and the fact that one needs to use only half as much as other cooking oils.

 How to store

-Ghee can be stored for extended periods without refrigeration, provided it is kept in an airtight container to prevent oxidation.
+• Ghee can be stored for extended periods without refrigeration, provided it is kept in an airtight container to prevent oxidation.

-• Ghee helps balance excess stomach acid, and helps repair the mucus lining of the stomach
+• Ghee helps balance excess stomach acid, and helps repair the mucus lining of the stomach.

-• Ghee contains butyric acid, a fatty acid that has anti-viral and anti-cancer properties''.
+• Ghee contains butyric acid, a fatty acid that has anti-viral and anti-cancer properties.